 “We can go onto my roof.
 You will get the best picture there.”

-Behind the counter is one of those paper-white Indians you see from time to time: throwback, perhaps, to some British subaltern playing away, back in the day.
+Behind the counter is one of those paper-white Indians you see from time to time: throwback, perhaps, to some British subaltern playing away back in the day.
 He has a kind face and sweet smile.
 Next to him stands Aslam, who reminds me – and here too I will discover the look to be not entirely deceptive – of the irrepressible Bob in my favourite white trash feel-good movie: Rita, Sue and Bob Too.

 Aslam poses.
 Click.
-I turn the lens on Mister Furqaan.
+I turn the lens on Mister Firqaan.
 Click.
 I have the shot before he’s noticed.
 “Actually”, he tells me in slowly assembled syntax, “I don’t like to have my picture taken”.

 I give immediate apology and make to delete the image but this is not what he wants.
-What Mister Furqaan sees here is an Allah-sent opportunity to set out at length why one as devout as he objects to being photographed.
+What Mister Firqaan sees here is an Allah-sent opportunity to set out at length why one as devout as he objects to being photographed.
 But on that score he’s clean out of luck since the sharper Aslam, whose better English puts him still further ahead, leaps in with the true reason.

 I’m not speaking figuratively.
-We refer often to someone shaking with laughter but, till last night, I never knew how literally accurate a picture that can be of tears down your cheek, spit me in the eye and piss in your pants hilarity.
+We refer often to someone shaking with laughter but, till last night, I never knew how accurate a picture that can be of tears down your cheek, spit me in the eye and piss in your pants hilarity.
 First in the Urdu/Hindi creole common across northern India, then in English, Abdul expresses grave doubt that a seventh century text would make specific and proscriptive mention of photography.

 … and of course I help him out.
-For all the wicked ribbing I can see not only that Mister Furqaan is a kindly man, even if he does need to lighten up a little, but that there’s a lot of love in the room.
+For all the wicked ribbing I can see not only that Mister Firqaan is a kindly man, even if he does need to lighten up a little, but that there’s a lot of love in the room.
 These are old friends and I’m blown away by my staggering good fortune to be here to share such a moment.

 Moral?
 Sunsets come and sunsets go.
 For one such as me, people are or should be the alpha and omega of travel.

-Raised in one of the other two Abrahamic faiths, I’m sufficiently au fait with the rules on graven images to know where Mr Furqaan is going with this.
-Even the implied sideswipe at Hindu idolatry lacks malice.
+Raised in one of the other two Abrahamic faiths, I’m sufficiently au fait with the rules on graven images to know where Mr Firqaan is going with this.
+Even the implied swipe at Hindu idolatry is without malice.
 How do I know?
-Because within minutes this seriously devout man is saying that in His Almighty Eyes it matters not if you’re Sunni or Shia – yes, that particular followed as night on day given the line of inquiry – or a Sikh, a Buddhist or non believer like me.
-What matters, he insists, and now there’s no denying a quiet forcefulness of character below the pedantic veneer, is that His Children on Earth strive for these three things:
+Because within minutes this seriously devout man is telling me that in His Almighty Eyes it matters not if you’re Sunni or Shia – yes, that particular followed as night on day given the line of inquiry – or Sikh, Buddhist or non believer like me.
+What matters, he insists – and now there’s no denying a quiet forcefulness of character below the pedantic veneer – is that His Children on Earth strive for these three things: